GiR-Zippo/Strawberry335/README.md

 I know the World-database is missing :)

-Bu no panic, atm.
-I'm doing some patches and updates on it
+But no panic.
+Atm.
+I'm doing some patches and updates on it.

+When it's ready to upload you'll find the database in this repository.